 With the emergence of the Beaver Builder page builder plugin, I had a much higher opinion of page builders.The best part is, if you use Beaver Builder and later delete it, your content is still on the page.
 Yes, you will lose the appearance, but all the content will display.
 This is huge for SEO since the search engines could care less what your page looks like and is basically only interested in the html content.
 You can always go back and tweak things a bit using css.

 Beaver Builder Support and Community Outstanding

 Beaver Builder has outstanding support and the developers are first class.
 The code is super clean, fast and sleek!
 If you are one of those who like the idea of using a page builder, go with Beaver Builder!
-Nowadays I own an agency license and using Beaver Builder on most new website projects for clients who desire the ability to quickly and easily edit their own content.
+In 2016 I began subscribing to an agency license and back then used Beaver Builder on most new website projects.
 Also, there’s a wonderful Slack channel where Beaver Builder users share information and ideas.
 It’s a huge benefit for all.

 Advantages and Disadvantages of Using Page Builder Plugins